SoftwareHeritage/swh-docs/docs/sysadm/deployment/howto-reset-next-version-environment.rst

 3. In the `argocd application 'archive-staging-rke2-cluster-components'
 <https://argocd.internal.admin.swh.network/applications/archive-staging-rke2-cluster-components>`_
 , hit the 'Refresh' button and then the 'Sync' button.
 Check the "prune" checkbox so it can effectively remove the various deactivated backends.
-When removing those, this will also remove their pv/pvc configured (they have a retention policy 'Delete').
+When removing those, this will also remove their persistent volume (pv) configured (with a retention policy 'Delete', the ones with 'Retain' will stay).

 4. Wait for the backends deactivation to be effective (you can check for the pods to be stopped and their associated pvc to be cleaned up).